Monday, January 3, 2011 11:17:22 PM

 Opera can capture only the visible content, means, that the extension must jump all over the page to take shots of every part, which will seem a bit weird, so don't panic, just wait until a new page opens with the captured image (actually canvas), where you can choose the output format (jpeg or png), and then save as.

 There are floating elements that are always at the same place on the screen.
-Normally they would be printed on every frame, but the extension tires to handle them, but it's pretty hard to deal with them correctly, so maybe you won't always get the result what you want.
+Normally they would be printed on every frame, but the extension tires to handle them, but it's pretty hard to deal with them correctly, so maybe you won't always get the result that you want.

 Other problems you may face with screen capturing: